 The Meherrin River Regional Jail offers alternate programs to inmates housed within the facility.
 An example of this type of program is the Home Electronic Monitoring Program (HEM).
-MRRJ has an agreement with Behavioral Interventions (BI) that provides a tamper-proof ankle bracelet that is monitored through a Global Positioning System (GPS) unit.
+MRRJ has an agreement with 3M Electronic Monitoring that provides a tamper-proof ankle bracelet that is monitored through a Global Positioning System (GPS) unit.
 Before an inmate is placed on the program they are thoroughly screened for eligibility.
-The HEM Officer checks the inmate's current sentence and severity of the charges, conducts a check of their criminal history, and forwards his/her findings through the chain of command for approval.
+If the paperwork from the sentencing court notes "Home Electronic Monitoring", the HEM Officer checks the inmate's current sentence and severity of the charges, conducts a check of their criminal history, and forwards his/her findings through the chain of command for approval.
 If the inmate has been declared eligible for the program, a drug screening and employment verification is conducted prior to entrance into the program.

 The goal of the Home Electronic Monitoring program is to help reinforce and maintain good work habits.
-During the fiscal year, 37 inmates participated in the HEM program.
-The facility collected \$17,642 from inmates participating in the program to help offset costs of their incarceration.
-During 2014-2015, there was 1 inmate who was removed from the program due to a violation of the rules and regulations.
+During the fiscal year, 16 inmates participated in the HEM program.
+The facility collected \$7,115 from inmates participating in the program to help offset costs of their incarceration.
+During 2015-2016, there was 1 inmate who was removed from the program due to a violation of the rules and regulations.